What is Design and Visual Communication about?

 Big Idea Body:

-Designers are responsive to social, cultural, and environmental contexts, producing outcomes that improve people's lives.
-They consider forms of knowledge from multiple perspectives that speak to the peoples and places of the design ideas and outcomes they develop.
+Designers respond to social, cultural, and environmental contexts, producing outcomes that improve people‘s lives.
+They consider forms of knowledge from multiple perspectives that speak to the people and places of the design ideas and outcomes they develop.
 This includes ethics, sustainability, and inclusion.
-By engaging with their community and acknowledging the whakapapa and tikanga of the people for whom they are designing, they develop the ability to meet the needs of design briefs and understand the importance of user engagement and user experience.
+By engaging with their community and acknowledging the whakapapa and tikanga of the people for whom they are designing, they develop the ability to meet design briefs and to understand the importance of user engagement and user experience.

 It is important that learners understand the purpose of their work as designers, and the value that their ideas have within local and global contexts.
-In this sense, manaakitanga is the designer's drive to develop design ideas that enable individuals and their communities.
-Designers see the potential lying in everyday situations and environments and can anticipate the advantages offered by their design ideas.
+In this sense, manaakitanga is the designer’s drive to develop design ideas that enable individuals and their communities.
+Designers see the potential lying in everyday situations and environments.
+They can anticipate the advantages offered by their design ideas.

 Design, as an act of manaakitanga, seeks new ways to improve the lives of people and their places

-Designers are responsive to social, cultural, and environmental contexts, producing outcomes that improve people's lives.
-They consider forms of knowledge from multiple perspectives that speak to the peoples and places of the design ideas and outcomes they develop.
+Designers respond to social, cultural, and environmental contexts, producing outcomes that improve people‘s lives.
+They consider forms of knowledge from multiple perspectives that speak to the people and places of the design ideas and outcomes they develop.
 This includes ethics, sustainability, and inclusion.
-By engaging with their community and acknowledging the whakapapa and tikanga of the people for whom they are designing, they develop the ability to meet the needs of design briefs and understand the importance of user engagement and user experience.
+By engaging with their community and acknowledging the whakapapa and tikanga of the people for whom they are designing, they develop the ability to meet design briefs and to understand the importance of user engagement and user experience.

 It is important that learners understand the purpose of their work as designers, and the value that their ideas have within local and global contexts.
-In this sense, manaakitanga is the designer's drive to develop design ideas that enable individuals and their communities.
-Designers see the potential lying in everyday situations and environments and can anticipate the advantages offered by their design ideas.
+In this sense, manaakitanga is the designer’s drive to develop design ideas that enable individuals and their communities.
+Designers see the potential lying in everyday situations and environments.
+They can anticipate the advantages offered by their design ideas.

 Big Idea Body: